Gerstenhaber bracket on the Hochschild cohomology via an arbitrary resolution: Gerstenhaber bracket via an arbitrary resolution

-In this case some things becomes easier.
-Firstly, one can set $\phi=0$ in the definition of homotopy lifting.
+In this case some things become easier.
+Firstly, one can set $\phi=0$ in the definition of a homotopy lifting.
 Then the second condition simply means that $\mu_P\phi_f$ is a coboundary.
 In particular, one can simply set $\phi_f|_{P_{n-1}}=0$.
 Secondly, if \eqref{goodcond} holds and the diagonal $3$-approximation is defined as above, then one can set $\ee_P=0$ in equality \eqref{brack}.
+Thus, we get the formula from \cite{NW} in the case where \eqref{goodcond} holds.
+Note that the condition \eqref{goodcond} is weaker than the conditions proposed in \cite{NW}.

 On the other hand, we always can set $\ee_P=(\phi_P\otimes 1_P+1_P\otimes\phi_P)\Delta_P^{(2)}$ and obtain the following formula for the bracket: